Interpreting Scientific Illustrations

 view or orientation.
 In order to understand the illustration, you may need to identify the front (anterior) end, tail (posterior) end, the underside (ventral), and the back (dorsal)

 side as shown in Figure 20.

-You might also check for symmetry.
+check for symmetry.
 The shark in Figure 21 has bilateral symmetry.
-This means that drawing an imaginary line through the center of the animal from the anterior
+This means that drawing an imaginary line through the center of the animal from the anterior to posterior

 An object or organism such as a hydra can be divided anywhere through the center into similar parts.

 Some organisms and objects cannot be divided into two similar parts.
 If an organism or object cannot be divided,